 There are some data and realities that you should keep in mind regarding the mobile use of the web:

-- In 2015 the purchase of Smartphone and tablets has already surpassed that of desktop computers.
+In 2015 the purchase of smartphones and tablets has already surpassed that of desktop computers.

 If you have not been clear enough, mobile has already surpassed the computer!
 And the trend continues along that path.